 Joint ventures can be incorporated or unincorporated.
 Incorporated joint ventures involve the establishment of a company to run the joint venture itself.
 The company holds the joint venture assets, levies the joint venturers for funding contributions, pays all expenses and generally manages the project.

 The joint venturers oversee its activities through their appointees on the board of directors, and their percentage interests in the joint venture are reflected in their shareholdings.
 When the joint venture is completed the company is liquidated and its surplus assets are sold or distributed to the joint venturers

 From this point of view incorporated joint ventures are no more than companies and are governed by company law.
 Unincorporated joint ventures, on the other hand, do not use a separate company so the participants operate more like a partnership.

-go to link Design and build contracts
+Design and build contracts

 The traditional ‘design-bid-build’ method of construction is a sequential process in which the owner or developer first contracts with a design professional to prepare a concept or basic design, then a detailed design for construction.
 This includes specifications to solicit competitive bids for construction, and finally the award of a construction contract to the lowest bidder.

 In ‘design-build’, one entity performs both design and construction under a single contract.
 Often the ‘design-build’ contract is awarded by some process other than competitive bidding; thus ‘design-build’ differs from traditional ‘design-bid-build’ in two ways.
 First, the design and construction components are packaged into a single contract and, second, the single contract is not necessarily awarded to the lowest bidder after competitive bidding